Everything depends on water.

 Sectoral Community Training Funds: Community Training Trust Fund

-The Community Training Trust Fund can support Yukon staff and elected officials of municipal and First Nation governments and local advisory groups for eligible expenditures* related to participating in YWWOP classes.
-Reimbursement can be up to 2/3 of total cost or maximum $3,000 (NOTE: the amounts are subject to change).
-All documents must be received by the deadline.
-See details at education.gov.yk.ca**.
-Application process:
+The Community Training Trust Fund can support Yukon staff and elected officials of municipal and First Nation governments and local advisory groups for eligible expenditures related to participating in YWWOP courses.
+See details at education.gov.yk.ca.

 Regional Community Training Funds

-Government of Canada’s Aboriginal Skills and Employment Training Strategy (ASETS) can support currently unemployed Canadian Indigenous Individuals for eligible* expenditures related to participating in YWWOP classes.
-All Yukon First Nations are represented for ASETS either through the Aboriginal Labor Force Alliance (ALFA; Kwanlin Dun FN, Liard FN and Ross River Dena Council) or through the Council of Yukon First Nations (CYFN).
+Government of Canada's Indigenous Skills and Employment Training (ISET) Program can support Canadian Indigenous individuals for eligible expenditures related to participating in YWWOP classes.
 Please contact your First Nation Government for details.

 Environmental Operator Certification Program (EOCP) Financial Award